 General Motors Co.
-(GM), which begins selling the new Cadillac ATS compact car in August, will introduce a television ad campaign during the Olympics next week, marking the start of its battle against the BMW 3 Series.
+(GM:US), which begins selling the new Cadillac ATS compact car in August, will introduce a television ad campaign during the Olympics next week, marking the start of its battle against the BMW 3 Series.

 The campaign, which will include more than 40 ads and online videos and was filmed in Monaco, Morocco, China and Chile, will help GM set the tone for its new compact sedan as the brand tries to attract entry-level luxury customers and driving enthusiasts.
 GM wants to sell more than 50,000 of the vehicle annually, Don Butler, Cadillac vice president for marketing, said yesterday in an interview.